When will the 2017 certification exams be available?

 Who should take the certification exam?

 The Jenkins Engineer is a functional specialist who understands continuous delivery/DevOps best practices and is able to leverage Jenkins features to implement continuous integration and continuous delivery.
-For more details, see this job profile and check out the above study guides.
 The study guides are essential to fully prepare for either test.
+Please check out the above study guides to better understand the scope and depth of these exams.

 How was this job profile defined?